-In our simulation we assumed that the "true" natural mortality and the "true" maturity-at-age, as well as the "true" historical weights are available to the assessment and management.
+In our simulation we assumed that the "true" natural mortality and the "true" maturity-at-age, as well as the "true" historical weights in the OM are available in the MP.
 In reality this is of course not the case.
-Furthermore, it was assumed that the "true" catch is available, except over-quota plaice catch in scenario 1.
+Furthermore, it was assumed that the "true" catch in the OM is available in the MP, except over-quota plaice catch in scenario 1.
 The implicit assumption here is that the market sampling programme gives exact estimates of the catch, which is in reality not the case.
 Even in the case of over-quota fishing in scenario 1, the implicit assumption is that the "true" age composition of the landed catch is known.
 Thus our simulation results may be over-optimistic with regards to how well the management procedure is able to monitor the "true" developments of the stocks.